-We have talked about how tax liens are handled by the Franchise Tax Board and the Board of Equalization in past blog posts.
+We have talked about how tax liens are handled by the Franchise Tax Board and the California Department of Tax and Fee Administration in past blog posts.
 Now we would like to take up the final taxing authority you deal with as a business owner in the state of California: the Employment Development Department, or EDD.

 What can it do?
 The EDD can levy bank accounts, redirect incoming accounts receivables, file liens, and seize assets.